kimfucious/cowsay/README.md

 - The API's token authentication is "manual", for demonstration purposes, rather than using a third-party solution.

-- To test the API using `graphiql`, comment out the authorization lines in `cowsay_api/src/graphql/resolvers.js`, like this:
+- To test the API using `graphiql`, temporarily comment out the authorization lines in `cowsay_api/src/graphql/resolvers.js`, like this:

 ```js
 getCows: (args, req) => {